--> What's In A Street Name? - Visit Palm Springs tag-img

 The Palm Springs street names tell it all.
 They tell of the successful blend of business-savvy Elders of the Agua Caliente Band of Cahuilla Indians (whose ancestral Agua Caliente hot spring gave Palm Springs its name) and movie star entrepreneurs, who together made the city what it is today—the one-and-only Palm Springs!

-As you stroll, bicycle, and drive through town, note the Palm Springs street names.
-And remember the unique personalities they honor.
+As you stroll, bicycle, or drive through town, note the Palm Springs street names and remember the unique personalities they honor.

 Palm Springs Street Names of Cahuilla Elders